 36. In case of a minor fender bender, pull out your smartphone.
 Use the camera to document the damage, and snap pictures of insurance cards and drivers license information.
 It could help avoid a much more serious situation!

-Work & School
+Stay Organized At Work & School

 37. Help out your classmates or coworkers by sending them photos of relevant information if they’re late to a meeting.
 (If it’s a lunch meeting, text them a photo of the restaurant menu and ask if you can place an order for them!)